Shagshag/prestashop-documentation/AbstractLoggerCore.md

 * Class name: AbstractLoggerCore
 * Namespace:
 * This is an **abstract** class

-* This class is defined in classes\log\AbstractLogger.php line 27
+* This class is defined in [classes/log/AbstractLogger.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/log/AbstractLogger.php#27)